Speed, fatigue and alcohol remain the main causes of death and injury on Australian roads.

 Like most innovation, rapid leaps forward follow long periods of hard work.
 A disciplined and comprehensive approach is important in order to raise awareness, identify infrastructure needs and assure the public about the ongoing safe use of our roads.

-Work will now begin on developing a harmonised, purpose built national law to facilitate vehicles being driven at higher levels of automation.
+Work will now begin on developing a harmonized, purpose built national law to facilitate vehicles being driven at higher levels of automation.
 The challenge here is whether Australia can truly lead developments or whether it needs to respect progress being made in other countries in order to avoid departing from a global approach.
-In 2018, the National Transport Commission will review data access arrangements (see Section D) and insurance (Section E).
+In 2018, the National Transport Commission will also review data access arrangements (see Privacy, cybersecurity and technology issues below) and insurance (see Insurance below).

-This Section addresses the framework for driving laws in Australia and some of the recent and expected regulatory developments.
-More detail also follows in later Sections concerning product liability, cybersecurity, privacy, intellectual property and insurance.
+The balance of this section addresses the framework for driving laws in Australia and some of the recent and expected regulatory developments.
+More detail also follows in later sections concerning product liability, cybersecurity, privacy, intellectual property and insurance.

 Under the Australian Constitution, the federal government has law-making power in relation to defined matters only, while the states and territories have law-making power over all other matters that occur within their borders.
 The federal government’s law-making power does not cover the road network, vehicle operation, driver licensing or vehicle registration.
 Each state and territory has its own laws on these matters.